satishgaurav/notebook_hacks/README.md

 # notebook_hacks
-notebooks hacks useful for data science
+notebooks hacks useful for programming

 ## this is a fun notebook for making jupyter notebook customized for personal use.